 Although The Biggest Loser can potentially serve as a source of encouragement, it does so in a way that prevents almost everyone from reaching that final goal.
 It promotes the exact wrong approach for millions of people who desperately need and want to take control of their health and life.

 The Biggest Loser presents a regimen of physical routines that in 99% of cases is impossible to emulate.
-The show focuses almost purely on the extremities of physical solution to weight-loss while almost completely ignoring and/or outright denying good eating habits and modern science (more on this later).
+The show focuses almost purely on the extremities of physical solution to weight-loss while almost completely ignoring and/or outright denying good eating habits and modern science which is thought to be 90% of the solution (the other 10% being physical activity — more on this later).

 Overtraining and participating in debilitating exercise day in, day out isn’t what our bodies want, need, or can sustain for long periods.